pnlong2706/nirrt_start_clone/README.md

 # Note
 -  This repo is a bit messy, mostly for testing, so cloning from the origin repo is another option.
+-  For data and model, please refer to the origin repo.